joakimk/pipeline/README.md

 ## Fun stuff

-* With this setup you can [test a validation in 1 ms](https://github.com/joakimk/deployer/blob/master/unit/models/entity/project_spec.rb)...
+With this setup you can [test validations like you usually do](https://github.com/joakimk/deployer/blob/master/unit/models/entity/project_spec.rb), and still have very fast tests.

+    Finished in 1.47 seconds
+    1000 examples, 0 failures

 ## Running the tests